raymh2002/raymh2002.github.io/_posts/2016-11-03-title-of-post.md

 ---
 layout: post
-title: This is the title of the post
+title: This is the title of the first post
 postHero: /images/shark.jpg
 author: Me, Myself, and I
 authorTwitter: http://twitter.com/mhartl